 Lymph doesn't drain always drain properly on its own - sometimes lymph nodes become "congested" and/or swollen, affecting the flow of lymph in its vicinity.
 On the face and neck specifically, this can lead to: clogged pores, acne, slowed healing, dull skin, dehydrated skin, and puffy skin.
 The vast majority of skin concerns - no matter skin type, age, or tone - can benefit from lymphatic drainage.

 When performing any kind of lymphatic drainage, you have to open up nodes lower down (since lymph follows gravity) before you can properly drain lymph above.
 When it comes to the face & neck, we must to open up the lymph nodes along the neck and collarbone first before the lymph in the face can properly drain.

-- Any lymphatic drainage practice is contraindicated if you have a fever.
+Lymphatic drainage quiets our sympathetic nervous system (fight-or-flight response) and engages our parasympathetic nervous system (rest-and-digest).
+Any lymphatic drainage practice is contraindicated if you have a fever.
 You should also not do a lymphatic drainage practice if you have any upper respiratory infection.
 Also, if you have a heart condition, please be gentle with these practices.